riteshpzs12/College-Codes/index.md

 A DFMB (Digital Microfuidic Biochip) has a grid like chamber where we put in a specific volume of Buffer and the sample in a designated position and it is assumed that a droplet moves horizontally direction while losing 50% of its volume for each cell and then reaches the mixing chamber.
 Then as the mixed droplet disperses throught the chip we tracked tried to simulate out the probable path and guess out the cordinate of the cell where we will have the expected ratio of mixing.
 We (me and @souravdatta1995) along with this added some more to the solution to find out wastage and also tried to find out the minimum amount of sample and buffer requirement by optimizing the wastage.
 Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/Btech%20Project).

 - **Games** :- I love gaming, be it Call of Duty or Fifa or even if it is small one page mobile game.
 So tried out a few as thrill of coding was raw.
-    1. _ChainReaction_ :- This was a single device multiplayer game back then which did evolve later to support multiple device thing.
+    1. *ChainReaction* :- This was a single device multiplayer game back then which did evolve later to support multiple device thing.
 I implemented the basic logic of this game and made a C console game where user can play by giving co ordinates of the cell where he wants to give input.
 Its a exact working solution of that game just the UI and User control was inferior as it had to run on terminal and I had no knowledge of APP UI.
 This is a personal todo task for me to do the same in mobile with a few tweaks as I am well aware of APP development.

     2. _2048_ :- This was a really famous game at that time and the whole logic was math.
 I did made it with custom control to select the grid size but to be played in Terminal window.
 This is exact same fully working solution but with a inferior UI.
 This is another todo for me to create an APP based on this witha. few tweaks.

     3. _Blocked_ :- This is similar to chain reaction but with custom field as size of matrix and a far more optimized coding but unfortunately this is unfinished and still a few things left.

-Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/Games);
+        Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/Games).

 - **Grapth and Others** :- A few here and there things with graphs and few new computer concepts when I started to learn.
 Curiousity and mentoring was the reason.
-    1. _Chromatic No_ :- This one takes a vertices and Edge detials as input for a connected graph and tries to find out the [chromatic no] (https://study.com/academy/lesson/chromatic-number-definition-examples.html#:~:text=The%20chromatic%20number%20of%20a%20graph%20is%20the%20minimum%20number,there%20are%20no%20time%20conflicts).
+    1. _Chromatic No_ :- This one takes a vertices and Edge detials as input for a connected graph and tries to find out the [chromatic no](https://en.wikipedia.org/wiki/Graph_coloring).
 This is not the optimum solution but a nice try.

     2. _UnFinished_ :- This is a set of unfinished codes.
 I am also not sure of the logic now but here i have a failed attemt to make a local C library for vector calculations.

-Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/Graph%20and%20Others);
+        Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/Graph%20and%20Others).

 - **Typo Generator** :- When we type something in a hurry there is a high chance we do mistype one or two letters in the word what we desire.
 Back then this google keyboard auto correction wasnt this much hit and I tried this thing with the help of my brother jsut to figure out the typos a person might do while typing his password.
 This Code takes a keyboard layout as input in a matrix array format and then builds the probable typo matrix for each character (Only those that we can use in passwords).
 And now whatever is your password all possible [1-edit distance](https://en.wikipedia.org/wiki/Edit_distance) typo strings will be generated.
 Now we have this vastly used eveywhere but back then it was an interesting idea.

-Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/typo_generator);
+    Here is the codebase [link](https://github.com/riteshpzs12/College-Codes/tree/master/typo_generator).